-Equality Impact Assessment - Earl's Court and West Kensington Opportunity Area Supplementary Planning Document
+Equality Impact Assessment - Earl's Court and West Kensington Opportunity Area draft Supplementary Planning Document

-March 2012

-Overall Details of Full Equalities Impact Assessment

-Information

-Financial Year and 2011-2012, Q4

-Quarter

-Name and details The Earl's Court West Kensington Opportunity Area (the 'Opportunity Area') Supplementary Planning Document (SPD)

-of policy, strategy, sets out detailed planning guidance on how the area should be redeveloped.

-function, project, TI

-activity, or The document is prepared as a Supplementary Planning Document (SPD) to supplement policies in LBHF's Core

-programme Strategy (2011) and the RBKC Core Strategy (2010) and Supplementary Planning Guidance (SPG) to supplement policies in the London Plan (2011).

-policies in the London Flan (2011).

-Name of Service LBHF: Thomas Cardis, Earl's Court Project Team, Environment Services, London Borough of Hammersmith and

-Department Fulham, King Street.

-RBKC: Brendon Roberts, Strategic Developments, Planning and Borough Development, RBKC Town Hall, Hornton

-Street

-Date of March 2012

-completion of final

-EIA
+March 2012 † Deleted: November 2011 Overall Information Details of Full Equalities Impact Assessment Financial Year and Quarter 2011-2012, Q4 Deleted: 2010-2011 Name and details The Earl's Court West Kensington Opportunity Area (the 'Opportunity Area') Supplementary Planning Document (SPD) Deleted: of policy, strategy, sets out detailed planning guidance on how the area should be redeveloped.
+Deleted: draft function, project, activity, or programme The document is prepared as a Supplementary Planning Document (SPD) to supplement policies in LBHF's Core Strategy (2011) and the RBKC Core Strategy (2010) and Supplementary Planning Guidance (SPG) to supplement policies in the London Plan (2011).
+Deleted: The earlier draft SPD has been revised following consultation carried out from March to May 2011, and a revised draft is now subject to a further round of consultation.
+Name of Service Department LBHF: Thomas Cardis, Earl's Court Project Team, Environment Services, London Borough of Hammersmith and Fulham, King Street.
+RBKC: Brendon Roberts, Strategic Developments, Planning and Borough Development, RBKC Town Hall, Hornton Street The SPD is scheduled for adoption by both LBHF and RBKC in early 2012.
+Deleted: Submission Date of March 2012 l Ì Deleted: draft replacement completion of final EIA Deleted: Date for start of revised draft EQIA for further consultation: November 2011¶ ¶ Completion date for revised draft EQIA for further consultation: TBA

-Section 02 Scoping of Full EIA Plan for The Opportunity Area SPD is of high public interest and therefore a full EIA is necessary. completion Timing: The EIA supports and informs the drafting of the SPD, Resources: Officer Time, census data and other statistics as listed throughout, feedback from preliminary issue-based consultation and first and second consultation on the SPD.
-Lead Officer: Thomas Cardis What is the policy, strategy, function, project, activity, or Objectives The SPD sets out detailed planning guidance on how the Opportunity Area should be redeveloped on a comprehensive basis.
-The objectives of the SPD are: programme looking to Urban Form achieve?
-Maximise connectivity; • Establish an urban grain within the OA that is inspired by the surrounding pattern of streets and open spaces; Provide good quality public open space that offers a range of recreational and ecological opportunities and overcomes existing deficiencies in access to public open space and play facilities; Ensure that new buildings on the edges of the OA are sensitively integrated into and enhance the existing context; Ensure that no new buildings visible on the skyline have a negative impact on the quality and character of the surrounding townscape; and Design well proportioned streets that respond to those in the surrounding area and encourage walking and cycling.
+Section 02 Scoping of Full EIA Plan for The Opportunity Area SPD is of high public interest and therefore a full EIA is necessary. completion Timing: The EIA supports and informs the drafting of the SPD, Resources: Officer Time, census data and other statistics as listed throughout, feedback from preliminary issue-based Deleted: , which is out for consultation between 11 November 2011 to 23 consultation and first and second consultation on the SPD.
+1 December 2011. ¶ Lead Officer: Thomas Cardis Deleted: Resources: Leau Onicei. momas Gardis Deleted: and What is the policy, Objectives Deleted: round strategy, function, The SPD sets out detailed planning guidance on how the Opportunity Area should be redeveloped on a comprehensive basis.
+The objectives of the SPD are: ' Deleted: Draft project, activity, or programme Deleted: draft looking to Urban Form Formatted: Line spacing: single achieve?
+Maximise connectivity; Formatted: Bullets and Numbering Establish an urban grain within the OA that is inspired by the surrounding pattern of streets and open spaces; Provide good quality public open space that offers a range of recreational and ecological opportunities and overcomes existing deficiencies in access to public open space and play facilities; Ensure that new buildings on the edges of the OA are sensitively integrated into and enhance the existing context; Ensure that no new buildings visible on the skyline have a negative impact on the quality and character of the surrounding townscape; and • Design well proportioned streets that respond to those in the surrounding area and encourage walking and cycling.
 Housing Ensure that new housing and estate regeneration creates mixed and diverse residential neighbourhoods.
-Employment Increase employment opportunities for local people, by creating a minimum of 7,000 new jobs and improving access to training initiatives and apprenticeships.
+Formatted: Bullets and Numbering Employment Increase employment opportunities for local people, by creating a minimum of 7,000 new jobs and improving access to Formatted: Bullets and Numbering training initiatives and apprenticeships.